landhb/HideProcess/README.md

 Then under Build -> Configuration Manager, make sure the Platform is Win32, and x86 is selected under "Active solution platform".

 Now you should be able to use Build -> Build [ProjectName] to build the project.
 This will generate a .sys file if everything went well.
+Then put the .sys file in c:\Windows\System32\drivers\[ProjectName].sys, or change the following define statement in loader.c to the path you've specified:

+#define DRIVER "c:\\\\Windows\\System32\\drivers\\Rootkit.sys"

 #### Compiling The Loader